trinanjan12/svhn_digit_recognizer/readme.md

  - [ ] Add trained weights for yolov5 and detectron2
  - [ ] Add better documentation for the scripts used
  - [ ] make the code more generic and remove absolute links from different places
+ - [ ] Train the yolov5 on the bigger dataset by combining extra and train images